imagenai/imagen-api/docs.md

 Download photos from Imagen’s S3 bucket on AWS with the temporary download links from the response in the previous step.
 Use any method you like.
 For sample code in Python, see `api_client.py` in the [Imagen API project](https://github.com/imagenai/imagen-api/tree/main) in GitHub.

-For more information on uploading files with a presigned URL, see this [guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/PresignedUrlUploadObject.html) in the AWS documentation.
+For more information on downloading files with a presigned URL, see this [guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/PresignedUrlUploadObject.html) in the AWS documentation.

 ## Export photos for delivery